darkpoetOX/portfolio/README.md

 Frontend e-commerce website which allows for the purchasing of surfing products i.e. swimming suits, surfer boards, jetskis etc.

+**ISS Satelite Client**

+Frontend client which uses the International Space Station API to find a satellite's position at a given time, using React. https://github.com/darkpoetOX/lab_any_api_iss_satelite_client

 **Deadly Treats Confectionary**

 Frontend website which allows for customer order of various sweets and baked goods.